ProgClubGSU/ProgClubSite/src/content/gitpaid/resume-guide.md

 - Tools/platforms
 - Databases/cloud

-> Caution: Don’t label groups — mix by relevance and strength.
+**Tip!** I would just write down all the different technologies that you have touched before, even just a little bit --> feed it to **ChatGPT** and ask it to categorize it for you.

-## Common Mistakes
+### Common Mistakes
-- Putting “problem solving” or “communication” — this isn’t LinkedIn
+- Putting "problem solving" or "communication", this isn't LinkedIn
-- Alphabetizing or randomly ordering
+- Alphabetizing or randomly ordering, remember top to bottom & left to right

-<h2 id="getting-the-template">Getting the Template</h2>
+## Getting the Template

 ### Google Doc Resume Template:
 1. [Make a copy](https://docs.google.com/document/d/17HbHSMNyWPT6WssjoGNgAGWahOESpl_bz7ECVi9Rizs/edit?usp=sharing)